Shevlin, Minnesota: Festivals

 Shevlin was the home of the Minnesota's Logging Championships held during a festival known as Sawdust Dayz.
 The competition pitted both amateur and professional loggers against one another in logging events that included log toss, log rolling, axe throw, bow saw, speed cutting, stock saw, standing block chop, two man bucking saw, power saw and the Jack and Jill Crosscut competition.
 Part of the Sawdust Dayz celebration included parades, bed races, the nickel pick, a variety of kids games, horseshoe competition, and a battle of area fire departments.
 Sawdust Dayz began in 1987 a project of SCIP (Shevlin Community Improvement Project).

-Notable People

-These people were born in or lived in Shevlin.

-William "Jack" Jackson, author of North Country Jack's Almanac, the Dakota Mysteries and Oddities series of eight books, and the Dakota Mysteries and Oddities documentary which aired on Prairie Public Television, and producer of the North Country Jack and his Almanac radio program heard in Minnesota, North Dakota and Wisconsin, lived in rural Shevlin from 1976 until the early 1980s.

-Carl Swanson of Shevlin walked a one-ton bull more than 2,000 miles from International Falls, Minnesota to Galveston, Texas in order to draw attention to the needs of American beef farmers.